owenzengusc/Mental_State_Experiment_Platform/README.md

 ### 1. Adjusting the Test Duration:

-Both the MathTest and StroopTest have a default duration of 3 minutes.
-To modify this:
+The various tests have default durations that can be modified:

-- Open MathTest.py or StroopTest.py.
+- In `MathTest.py` or `StroopTest.py`: Locate the line `TOTAL_GAME_TIME = 60*3` and change the `3` to your desired duration in minutes.
-- Locate the line TOTAL_GAME_TIME = 60*3.
+- In `ImageTest.py`: Locate the line `TOTAL_GAME_TIME = 10*10` and adjust as needed.
-- Change the 3 to your desired duration in minutes.
+- In `RelaxationScreen.py`: The default duration is 180 seconds (3 minutes), which can be adjusted when calling the function.

 ### 2. Modifying the Math Test Parameters:

 In MathTest.py:

-- MAX_NUM_OPERATIONS and MIN_NUM_OPERATIONS: Adjust the range of operations in the math expression.
+- `MAX_NUM_OPERATIONS` and `MIN_NUM_OPERATIONS`: Adjust the range of operations in the math expression.
-- DIFFICULTY_INCREMENT: Control how much to increase the difficulty.
+- `DIFFICULTY_INCREMENT`: Control how much to increase the difficulty.
-- TIME_THRESHOLD: Set the time threshold for adjusting difficulty.
+- `TIME_THRESHOLD`: Set the time threshold for adjusting difficulty.
-- PARENTHESIS_PROBABILITY: Adjust the probability of including parentheses in the expression.
+- `PARENTHESIS_PROBABILITY`: Adjust the probability of including parentheses in the expression.

 ### 3. Modifying the Stroop Test Parameters:

 In StroopTest.py:

-- QUESTION_FREQUENCY: Set the initial frequency of questions per second.
+- `QUESTION_FREQUENCY`: Set the initial frequency of questions per second.
-- INCREASE_RATE: Control the rate at which the question frequency increases.
+- `INCREASE_RATE`: Control the rate at which the question frequency increases.
-- MAX_QUESTION_FREQUENCY: Set the maximum question frequency.
+- `MAX_QUESTION_FREQUENCY`: Set the maximum question frequency.

 ### 4. Modifying the Cold Pressor Test Parameters